CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/core_runtime_comprehension_report.md

 The comprehension task was successfully executed through a systematic approach of static code analysis.
 By examining the code's structure, method signatures, and internal logic (akin to building a mental control flow graph), a clear understanding of each component's role and interactions was achieved.
 The process involved:

-1.  **Scope Identification:** Clearly defining the boundaries of the `OpenEchoSystem.Core.xRuntime` module and the specific files to be analyzed.
+1.  **Scope Identification:** Clearly defining the boundaries of the `ConsmicLexicon.Foundation.xRuntime` module and the specific files to be analyzed.
 2.  **Detailed Code Examination:** Reading each file line by line, understanding the purpose of classes, methods, and individual statements.
 3.  **Functionality Mapping:** Documenting the explicit purpose and behavior of each key class and method.
 4.  **Dependency Analysis:** Identifying internal and external dependencies to understand the module's integration within the larger framework.